hetzneronline/community-content/tutorials/how-to-install-SmartOS/how_to_install_SmartOS_without_the_need_for_USB_flash_drive.md

 20210812T031946Z
 ```

-Installing an image is as simple as the command below:
+Installing an image is as simple as the command below (this will take like 20 or 30 seconds):

 ```
 [root@ /]# piadm install 20210701T204427Z